June 30, 2022 10 min read

 If you’re transporting a firearm or storing it long-term, prioritize components like padding, moisture-resistant materials and seals, durability, and possibly even fire resistance.

 Gun safety is the #1 priority in any home with children.
-Store your guns unloaded, separately from ammunition, with both in a robust locking container inaccessible to children.
+Store your guns unloaded, separately from ammunition, with both in a robust locking container inaccessible to children or young family members.
 Add a trigger or cable lock for good measure.
 That way, there’s no chance of unintentionally shooting the gun.

 Yes.
 Keep ammo away separately in a locked container to prevent unintentional discharges and access by unauthorized users.

 Yes.
-Tactical furniture may be the best home defense weapon storage for quick access.
+Tactical furniture may be the best option for home defense weapon storage for quick access.